 The lodge is a great place for acclimatising prior to climbing the high peaks of the Cordillera Blanca.
 The lodge itself is surrounded by mountains of over 5500m such as Chacraraju, Contrayerva, Ulta, Chopicallqui and Puca Raju, all of which can be climbed in two or more days.

-Visitors in February have the chance to experience the sierra festival of Carnival which is celebrated throughout Peru.
-In Andean towns and villages such as Yanama it's a festive occasion with parades, feasting, music and dancing.
+Visitors in February have the chance to experience the Andean festival of Carnival which is celebrated throughout Peru.
 The festival includes the ritual of “yunza” where guests dance around a specially transplanted tree bedecked with gifts.
 Guests take it in turns to try to fell the tree and the couple who strike the final blow of the axe are given the honour of organising the following year's celebrations.
-Water is thrown in most places during Carnival, so watch out for a sudden soaking!.
+Water is thrown in most places during Carnival, so watch out for a sudden soaking!
+Other important festivals celebrated in the village are on the 28th of July (Peruvian Independence Day), the 30th of August (Santa Rosa de Lima).